RufelleEmmanuelPactol/Tukma-Backend/docs/auth-api.md

 - `lastName`: Required - User's last name
 - `isApplicant`: Required - Must be set to `false` for recruiters
 - `companyName`: Required for recruiters - Company or organization name
+- `hasJob`: Optional - Can be true, false, or null (defaults to false for recruiters)

 ### Login
 - `email`: Required - Registered email address
 - `password`: Required - User's password

+### Update Job Status
+- `hasJob`: Required - Boolean value (true or false) or null

+### Batch Update Job Status
+- `updates`: Required - Array of objects with userId and hasJob fields